Polar H9 Review

 Polar H9 Review Summary

-This is a quality strap for a decent price (RRP).
+The Polar H9 performs very well on the core features that we need from a heart rate monitor: (accuracy); battery life; compatibility; and price.
 You will find it cheaper than RRP on Amazon and through retailer loyalty schemes (offers linked to below)

 The Polar H9 is as comfortable as any other strap and will, almost certainly, RELIABLY link to most people’s app or sports watch of choice.
 All of Polar’s current heart rate monitors are accurate, namely the H10, OH1+ and the H9 we review here.
 The H9 is going to be my heart rate monitor of choice until the lakes open for open water swimming in the Spring hopefully, by then, my usage will confirm whether or not Polar have fixed the battery life issue of the H10 which required it to be disconnected when not in use.